Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

 After

-#1 – First, a big caveat to anyone who has heard that using RGB numbers to edit will solve all skin tone problems!
+First, to anyone who has heard that using RGB numbers to edit will solve all skin tone problems, that is simply untrue.
 There are as many proper RGB measurements as there are people in the world.
 As you study RGB numbers, let trends in the numbers and generalities guide your edits, but don’t try for an exact numeric match.

-#2 – Measure skin tones in the middle range of brightness.
-Look for mid-tones rather than bright highlights or deep shadows.
-Also avoid measuring on cheeks, the end of the nose, or other areas that are usually redder than others.
+Second, measure skin tones in the middle range of brightness.
+Look for midtones to use as a reference point rather than bright highlights or deep shadows.
+Also, avoid measuring on cheeks, the end of the nose, or other areas that are usually redder than others.

 • The Red channel is usually between 70% and 90%.
 Very light skin can be as high as 94%.
 Very dark skin can go as low as 40-50%.